emit-js/emit/README.md

-# emit
+# @emit-js/emit

-Self-contained event emitters powering a new library ecosystem.
+Standardizing the javascript event emitter and powering a new library ecosystem.

 ![emit](emit.gif)

+## Motivation

+Libraries do interesting things when they can observe each other.

+We aim to standardize an event emitter API for (a)sync listeners that receive arguments and return values.

+We prescribe a pattern for implementing libraries as composer functions that add emit listeners.

+Emit composer libraries are decoupled from each other.
+The end user is in full control over versioning and composition.

 ## Emit